waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2025年08月01日 中国大陆
+The government should spend money in promoting sport and art in school, rather than sponoring professional sports and art events in communities.
+To what extent do you agree or disagree?

 ### 2025年07月19日 中国大陆
 Improving the lives of human being is more important than protecting the animal and birds.
 What extend do you agree or disagree?